DUI Defense Guide, Every Stage and Defense [2026]

 For the full reality of what the first days, weeks, and months look like, read: What to Expect After a DUI Arrest: A Timeline From Someone Who's Been There.

-Here's something your DUI attorney might not tell you until it's too late: you have approximately 10 days after arrest to request a DMV administrative hearing, or your license gets suspended automatically.
+Here's something your DUI attorney might not tell you until it's too late: in most states, you have approximately 10 days after arrest to request a DMV administrative hearing, or your license gets suspended automatically.

 This is not part of your criminal case.
 It's a completely separate proceeding run by the DMV with its own rules, its own timeline, and its own consequences.
 Your criminal attorney is focused on court dates and plea negotiations.
 Meanwhile your driving privileges are on a countdown clock.